 |Interview Title||Archive #: Oral History||Project||Abstract|

 Lorraine Adams and Sally Edwards were interviewed on October 5, 1998 by Wayne Howell, Caroline Elder, and Rose Adams at the National Park Service Visitor Center in Yakutat, Alaska.
-In this interview, Sally and Lorraine discuss the genealogy and lineage of the Dry Bay and Lituya Bay people.
+In this second of two interviews, Sally and Lorraine discuss the genealogy and lineage of the Dry Bay and Lituya Bay people.
 Together, they describe what sparked their interest in genealogy, the process of naming one's children after ancestors, and the importance of knowing one's genealogy and cultural heritage.

 Sally Edwards and Lorraine Adams were interviewed on January 15, 1998 by Wayne Howell and Mary Ann Porter at the National Park Service Visitor Center in Yakutat, Alaska.
 In this first of two interviews, Sally recalls the dramatic impact of the 1958 earthquake in Dry Bay.
 (A separate account of the earthquake can also be found on Tape 2 of the Dry Bay Field Trip interviews.)
 Sally also tells of better times at Dry Bay, including a visit by the moose named "Connie Francis" (see slideshow), mysterious stories of disappearing animals, and the variety of ways in which food was prepared.
 Lorraine Adams describes the dangerous conditions at the mouth of the Alsek River and the location of abandoned tribal houses in the Dry Bay area.

 |Vince Johnson||2001-10-01||Dry Bay Project Jukebox||